Shepherd Moons: Side two

 Enya drew inspiration for "Book of Days" from her own personal diary, something which Roma suggested as she knew Enya enjoyed keeping one.
+Please note that the 1st version in Gaelic on the original 1991 release lasts 2:34 and the later English/Gaelic version lasts 2:55 as listed below.
 The song was adapted from its original form as an instrumental track for the soundtrack to the 1992 romantic film Far and Away, with Roma writing a set of lyrics based on the film's themes.
 The song features Irish lyrics that describe the excitement of writing in the diary in the morning, "because you don't really know what's going to happen ... it's the expectation of that day really that she was talking about".

 "Evacuee" was written after she and Roma had seen a BBC documentary about a child evacuated from London during World War II and her subsequent reunion with her parents.
 A girl who was crying while recounting the story of her separation from, and return to, her home had moved them greatly.
 After Enya had written a melody for the song, the two imagined the scenario of the girl saying goodbye at the train station, "waiting until it's all over".

 "Lothlórien" is an instrumental in reference to the Elvish kingdom mentioned in The Lord of the Rings novels and adaptations.

 The album's second traditional song, "Marble Halls", is an aria from the 1843 opera The Bohemian Girl by Irish composer Michael William Balfe.
 Enya felt a sense of challenge when she recorded the latter as it had only been previously sung in an opera setting.
 For Nicky, it was necessary to incorporate reverb in the song as its title suggested to him that the listener should feel as if they are within a hall itself.

 "Afer Ventus" is Latin for "African Wind".
 Roma was inspired to name the track by listening to its sound and structure with the melody lines constantly "sweeping in between each other", which created a wind-like effect.

 "Smaointe...", roughly translated from Irish as "Thoughts...", was originally released as a B-side to the 7" single of "Orinoco Flow" as "Smaoitím...
 (D' Aodh Agus Do Mháire Uí Dhúgain)", released in 1988.
-The song refers to the story of a large tidal wave destroying the church, and everyone inside, at Magheragallon Beach in Gweedore, where Enya's grandparents are buried.
+The song refers to the story of a large tsunami destroying the church, and everyone inside, at Magheragallon Beach in Gweedore, where Enya's grandparents are buried.
 The theme of loss, something that Enya depicted in Watermark and Shepherd Moons, stemmed from her leaving home at age eleven to attend a strict boarding school, which she described as "devastating".